UPPS No. 04.01.01

 A user’s NetID shall be deactivated whenever the user’s then current affiliation with the university no longer qualifies the user to possess an active NetID.
 See Section 04.06 of UPPS No. 04.01.07, Appropriate Use of Information Resources, for specifics regarding the deactivation of employee accounts upon separation from service (see NIST 800-53 AC).

-* - Texas State systems that employ passwords for authenticating user identities shall comply with the following password acceptability standards:
+- All Texas State information resources that employ passwords for authenticating user identities shall be configured to comply with the following password acceptability standards:

 passwords must be case-sensitive;